How to apply first principles thinking to complex performance issues?

 Having said that, you can neither quantify nor dispute an “Application has crashed” 🙂

-If you have gathered symptoms well, it gives you a head start into the next step – Defining the problem statement.
+If you have gathered symptoms well, it gives you a head start on the next step – Defining the problem statement.

 3. Define Problem Statement: